SOUTHERN CHOICE REAL ESTATE ACADEMY POLICIES

 Kasey Kline - Postlicensing Instructor, CE Instructor

-Jessica Vargas Mote - Postlicensing Instructor, CE Instructor
+Jessica Vargas Mote - Pre and Postlicensing Instructor, CE Instructor

 Steve Sulkey - Elective Instructor